-Local Cache is the only cache available in developer edition of NCache, but remote clients for local cache are not supported in this edition.
+Local Cache is the only cache available in the developer installation of NCache, but it does not support remote clients for local cache.

-NCache supports a standalone non-clustered cache which resides on a single node.
-Local cache is similar in features with other clustered caches, i.e., it has all the caching features provided in any other caching topology, but it is not scalable or fault tolerant like clustered caches.
-As it is a single server cache, so its transactional capacity can’t be increased by adding multiple servers.
-Also, it creates a single cache instance (no backup or replica) thus if it goes down, all cached data is lost.
-Local cache is suitable for applications having a small number of clients with low activity or where applications don't need to cache large amount of data.
+NCache supports a standalone non-clustered cache that resides on a single node.
+The Local cache is similar in features to the other clustered caches, i.e., it has all the caching features provided in any other caching topology, but it is not scalable or fault-tolerant like clustered caches.
+As it is a single server cache, its transactional capacity can’t be increased by adding multiple servers.
+Also, it creates a single cache instance (no backup or replica), thus, if it goes down, all cached data is lost.
+A Local cache is suitable for applications with a small number of clients with low activity or where applications don't need to cache large amounts of data.

-This isolation level means that cache resides inside the memory space of client application.
-As this type of cache exists inside the application process, so the response time is faster.
+This isolation level means that the cache resides inside the memory space of the client application.
+As this type of cache exists inside the application process, the response time is faster.
 In InProc, NCache keeps cached data as live objects (not in serialized form) which reduces the serialization/de-serialization cost.
-However, memory limitations can be faced since application and cache share the same memory.
-Also cached data in this case can’t be shared with applications running outside this process.
+However, such applications may face memory limitations, since application and cache share the same memory.
+Also, cached data in this case can’t be shared with applications running outside this process.

-Although objects are not kept in serialized form in InProc caches, it is
+Although objects are not kept in a serialized form in the InProc caches, it is

 still required to have all objects marked as